The $64,000 Question: Aftermath

 By the end of 1959, all first generation big-money quizzes were gone, with single-sponsorship television following and a federal law against fixing television game shows (an amendment to the 1960 Communications Act) coming.
 Over the course of the early 1960s, the networks wound down their five-figure jackpot game shows; Jackpot Bowling (1959–1961) and Make That Spare (1960–1964), which both escaped the fallout due to bowling being harder to fix, a period on Beat the Clock (1960) when its Bonus Stunt grew in $100 increments past the $10,000 mark until finally being won for $20,100 on September 23, You Bet Your Life (ended 1961) and the more lavish prize offerings on The Nighttime Price Is Right (1957–1964) were the few remaining shows offering large prizes.
-Only one traditional big-money quiz show, the short-lived ABC quiz 100 Grand (1963), was attempted in the subsequent years; the networks stayed away from awarding five-figure cash jackpots until the premiere of The $10,000 Pyramid and Match Game 73 in 1973.
+Only one traditional big-money quiz show, the short-lived ABC quiz 100 Grand (1963), was attempted in the following years; the networks stayed away from awarding five-figure cash jackpots until the premiere of The $10,000 Pyramid and Match Game 73 in 1973.
 The disappearance of the quiz shows gave rise to television's next big phenomenon–Westerns.

 The scandals also resulted in a shift of the balance of power between networks and sponsors.
-The networks used the scandals to justify taking control of their programs away from sponsors, thereby eliminating any potential future manipulation in prime-time broadcasting, and giving the networks full autonomy over program content.
+The networks used the scandals to justify taking control of their programs away from sponsors, eliminating any potential future manipulation in prime-time broadcasting, and giving the networks full autonomy over program content.

-None of the people directly involved in rigging any of the quiz shows faced any penalty more severe than suspended sentences for perjury before the federal grand jury that probed the scandal, even if many hosts and producers found themselves frozen out of television for many years.
-One Question contestant, Doll Goostree, sued both CBS and the producers in a bid to recoup $4,000 she said she might have won if her match of Question had not been rigged.
+None of the people directly involved in rigging the quiz shows faced any penalty other than suspended sentences for perjury before the federal grand jury that investigated the scandal, even if many hosts and producers found themselves frozen out of television for many years.
+One The $64,000 Question contestant, Doll Goostree, sued both CBS and the producers in a bid to recoup $4,000 she said she might have won if her match of The $64,000 Question had not been rigged.
 Neither Goostree nor any other quiz contestant who similarly sued won their cases.